anddreluis2/anddreluis2/README.md

-hi, i'm andre, software engineer, working with react, node and typescript. <br /> <br /> currently building <a href="humantrack.io">humantrack.io</a>
+i'm andre, a software engineer based in Curitiba, working with react, node and typescript. <br /> <br /> currently building <a href="humantrack.io">humantrack.io</a>